 You must also undertake a detailed analysis of the neighbourhood character, as maintaining the traditional nature of an area is an important consideration for local council and their town planning requirements and regulations.

-Finally, you need to put pen to paper and do some sketches of your proposed site allowing for; setbacks, driveways, private open space (as required by council and ResCode), garages and parking spaces and room for turning circles so that residents can drive out in a forward motion.
+Finally, you need to put pen to paper and do some sketches of your proposed site allowing for; setbacks, driveways, private open space (as required by the council and the State Government planning code), garages and parking spaces and room for turning circles so that residents can drive out in a forward motion.

 By undertaking this exercise you will be able to determine how many units and of what size can fit on the remaining land.